stephenctw/openvino-test/README.md

 ### Platform Compatibility ###
 Azure IoT Edge is designed to be used with a broad range of operating system platforms.
 OpenVino module has been tested on the following platforms:

-- UP2 board with Linux x64 operating system
+- UP2 board with ubuntu 16.04 operating system

 ### Device Setup ###
 - [Linux](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux)

 ## Build Environment Setup ##
 OpenVino module is a C++ application, which is developed and built based on the guidelines in Azure IoT Edge document.
 Please follow [this link](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-c-module) to setup the build environment.
+Also check Intel website for more about [openvino](https://software.intel.com/en-us/openvino-toolkit) toolkit.

 Basic requirement:
 - Docker CE